ivmarkp/Coding-Practice-Problems/README.md

   e.
 Given a string, print all possible substrings that are palindrome.
  5. Prime number
   a.
 Check whether a given no. is prime in better time complexity than O(n).
   b.
-Print all prime factors of a given number.
+Print all prime factorization of a given number.